 Selective laser sintering (SLS) combines nylon-based particles to form solid plastic.
 SLS components are robust, ideal for functional testing, and can support live hinges and snap-fits since they are constructed of actual thermoplastic material.
 Parts are stronger than SLA but feature rougher surface finishes.

-3D printing is crucial in industries such as aerospace because it can manufacture lightweight yet sophisticated parts, resulting in weight savings, fuel savings, and lower environmental impacts.
+This printing is crucial in industries such as aerospace because it can manufacture lightweight yet sophisticated parts, resulting in weight savings, fuel savings, and lower environmental impacts.
 It also serves as a means of prototyping which can help innovate in the industry.